Dexalot/dexalot-docs/docs/PortfolioBridgeSub.md

 | _bridge | enum IPortfolioBridge.BridgeProvider | Bridge type to send over |
 | _xfer | struct IPortfolio.XFER | XFER message to send |

 ### checkTreshholds

 Checks the volume and thresholds to delay or execute immediately

-_This function is called both in processPayload (deposits coming from mainnet)
-         as well as sendXChainMessage (withdrawals from the subnet) Not bridge specific!
+**Dev notes:** _This function is called both in processPayload (deposits coming from mainnet) as well as sendXChainMessage (withdrawals from the subnet) Not bridge specific!
 Delayed messages will be processed by the defaultBridge_

 ```solidity
 function checkTreshholds(struct IPortfolio.XFER _xfer) internal returns (bool)